Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 Witches in Britches

-Get ready for a night of spellbinding fun at Witches in Britches, the ultimate themed restaurant destination for anyone who loves witches, Halloween vibes, and dinner theatre all rolled into one!
+Get ready for a night of spellbinding fun at Witches in Britches, the ultimate themed restaurant in Melbourne for anyone who loves witches, Halloween vibes, and dinner theatre all rolled into one!

 Location: 84 Dudley St, West Melbourne